Application Filings and Notices

 Filing banking applications

-E-Apps is strongly recommended as the most efficient method of filing applications.
-E-Apps is a web-based application that allows banking organizations supervised by the Federal Reserve System to submit regulatory filings online, either directly or through their authorized representatives.
+FedEZFile is strongly recommended as the most efficient method of filing applications.
+FedEZFile is the Federal Reserve System’s single technology tool that offers an easy, immediate, and secure way for financial organizations supervised by the Federal Reserve Board, their authorized representatives, and individuals to:

 - Bank holding company filings and applications